chrisffmmuc/Newsletter-Admin/README.md

 ## Demo

 Additional comments and script extension: I included two .py files offering two different versions:

 a) **"newsletter_multi_agent_V1_without_Playwright.py"** is the easy-to-run version: This file offers a simpler version with 4 agents instead of 5 agents.
 Including coordinator agent, image download and resize agent, webpage scraper agent and newsletter writer agent.
 Using this, the automatically downloaded and resized images might either need to be uploaded manually to webhosting space and links to these images might need to be set manually in the newsletter according to your hosting space for the images.
 Or you choose to send the pictures with your newsletter in your 3rd party newsletter sending tool.

 b) **"newsletter_multi_agent.py"** is the full version, including an additional agent using Playwright for image upload to a Shopware 6 webshop.
 This needs admin access to the webshop and specific media folders to be created for saving the images.
 This script is more sophisticated and automatically completes the links in the newsletter to the automatically uploaded images.
 But due to required webshop admin privileges it might be more difficult to be run.

-To run the project, a user simply executes the `newsletter_multi_agent.py` script from their terminal:
+To run the project, a user simply executes the script from their terminal:
 ```sh
 python newsletter_multi_agent_V1_without_Playwright.py
 ```
-or for the full project (but needing Shopware 6 admin rights) run from terminal:
+or for the full project (but needing Shopware 6 admin rights) execute from terminal:
 ```sh
 python newsletter_multi_agent.py
 ```